Student Services

 Meem Library does not monitor and has no control over the information accessed through the Internet and cannot be held responsible for its content.

 The library has a photocopier reserved for faculty and staff use only.
-Student photocopying services are available through Office Services, located in the basement of Weigle Hall.
+Student photocopying services are available through Office Services, located in the basement of Weigle Hall or via the scanner as outlined above.

 Online Resources

-The library provides access to several online resources, including FirstSearch, JSTOR, Digital Loeb Classical Library, Mango Languages, Naxos Spoken Word Library, Oxford English Dictionary, Digital Dictionary of Buddhism, and The Chronicle of Higher Education.
+The library provides access to several online resources, including FirstSearch, JSTOR, Digital Loeb Classical Library, Mango Languages, Naxos Spoken Word Library, Oxford English Dictionary, Digital Dictionary of Buddhism, The Chicago Manual of Style, and The Chronicle of Higher Education.
 Students may access these resources on the library computers or remotely through the library website using their college network login.
 Assistance in accessing and searching these resources is available at the circulation desk.

 Library Passports

 New Mexico Library Passports are available to current faculty, staff, and students.
-These allow current members of the St. John’s community to borrow books free of charge from institutions that belong to the New Mexico Consortium of Academic Libraries (e.g., University of New Mexico, Santa Fe Community College).
+These allow current members of the St. John’s community to borrow books free of charge from institutions that belong to the New Mexico Consortium of Academic Libraries (e.g., University of New Mexico and Santa Fe Community College).
 Borrowing privileges are good for the duration of the semester in which they are issued.
-Requests for Library Passports can be made at the circulation desk.
+Requests for Library Passports can be emailed to the Library Director.

 Interlibrary Loan